 In a matter of seconds, a car accident can cause life-altering injuries or end the life of someone you love.
-In New Mexico, one crash occurred every 11 minutes in 2018.
-The state’s total car accident count in 2018 was 46,786 accidents, 19,790 injuries, and 392 deaths.
-The vast majority of these car accidents were preventable and had to do with negligence or human error.
+Unfortunately, they are not uncommon either, with one crash occurring every 11 minutes in New Mexico 2018.
+On top of that, the state’s total car accident count in 2018 was 46,786 accidents, 19,790 injuries, and 392 deaths; the vast majority of these car accidents were preventable and had to do with negligence or human error.

-With experienced car accident attorneys in Albuquerque, New Mexico, Ring Jimenez, P.C. has the knowledge and resources to help you with any type of auto accident claim.
+With experienced auto accident attorneys in Albuquerque, Ring Jimenez, P.C. has the knowledge and resources to help you with any type of car accident claim.
 We will tailor our advice and strategies to suit your unique needs.
-If you or a loved one were injured in a recent car accident in Albuquerque, contact us without hesitation for a free legal consultation.
+If you or a loved one were injured in a recent car accident in Albuquerque, contact our Albuquerque injury lawyers without hesitation for a free legal consultation.
 Someone may owe you and your family financial compensation.
-Our Albuquerque car accident lawyers can help you get real results.

 - We are a full-service personal injury law firm that can see your case through from start to finish.

 - We are committed to case results.
-Our Albuquerque personal injury lawyers have recovered millions of dollars for their clients.
+Our Albuquerque accident lawyers, have recovered millions of dollars for their clients.

 - We have significant experience handling car accidents in the greater Albuquerque area.